lf-edge/eve/docs/BUILD.md

 This document describes how the EVE build process works, its dependencies, inputs and outputs.
 The planned complementary document [CONTRIBUTING.md](./CONTRIBUTING.md) describes how to contribute to EVE.

+## EVE Install Methods

+Before describing how EVE is _built_, it is important to understand how EVE is _installed_.
+EVE has two distinct installation methods:

+* Live
+* Installer

+### Live

+A live image is ready for an actual device.
+It is flashed directly to a USB drive or SD card, which is then installed into a final device.
+As such, the live image has all of the necessary partitions, and is not expected to boot anything but a live device.

+### Installer

+An installer image is intended to be booted on multiple devices, each time installing a live image onto the local device.
+It is flashed to a USB drive or SD card.
+The card is then installed into a device, the device is booted, the installer installs a live image onto the device's actual long-term storage, and then the install media is disconnected and moved to the next device to repeat the process.

+Since an installer is many-use, potentially across many sites, the small amount of configuration may need to change between sets of installs.
+The installer image can have its configuration changed between installs by connecting it to a live running system.

 ## Dependencies

 EVE uses several build tools, some of which are prerequisites, while others are installed as needed.